ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 );
 </code-example>

-The `createAction` function returns a function, that when called returns an object in the shape of the `Action` interface.
+The `createAction` function returns a function, that when called, returns an object in the shape of the `Action` interface.
 The `props` method is used to define any additional metadata needed for the handling of the action.
+This type of function is called an _Action creator_.
 Action creators provide a consistent, type-safe way to construct an action that is being dispatched.

 Use the action creator to return the `Action` when dispatching.
+The example below descibes how to use this action creator.

 <code-example header="login-page.component.ts">
   onSubmit(username: string, password: string) {